-The proposed concept of ICM has been validated experimentally.
-Firstly, the correspondence of current waveforms between experimental and simulation results for a switching frequency of 2 kHz is shown in (Fig. 1.8).
+Firstly, the correspondence of current waveforms between experimental and simulation results for switching frequency of 2 kHz is shown in (Fig. 1.14.).
 The calculated TDC and NDC waveforms are preserved by the op-amp circuits.
-Separately reconstructed phase current values are shown in (Fig. 1.9).
-An example phase current reconstruction outcome for the 5 kHz switching frequency is shown in (Fig. 1.10).
+Separately reconstructed phase current values are shown in (Fig. 1.15).
+An example phase current reconstruction outcome for the 5 kHz switching frequency is shown in (Fig. 1.16).

-Fig. 1.8. a) Experimental and b) simulated inverter current waveforms at a 2 kHz switching frequency.
+Figure 1.14. a) Experimental and b) simulated inverter current waveforms at 2 kHz switching frequency

-Fig. 1.9.
-Separately reconstructed phase currents.
+Figure 1.15.
+Separately reconstructed phase currents

-Fig. 1.10.
-Phase current reconstruction at a 5 kHz switching frequency.
+Figure 1.16.
+Phase current reconstruction at 5 kHz switching frequency

 The indirect MDCS has shown good current waveform quality, high precision and immunity against disturbances.
-Further analysis of TDC and NDC current samples, by evaluating the difference between reconstructed and real phase current values, has shown, that the indirect DC link current sensing technique achieves an adequate measurement accuracy.
-The precision of acquired current measurements is mainly influenced by signal filtering, differences between phase-to-phase impedances, passive component tolerances, DC link capacitor ESR, and correct measurement window setup.
+Further analysis of TDC and NDC current samples, by evaluating the difference between reconstructed and real phase current values has shown, that indirect DC link current sensing technique achieves an adequate measurement accuracy.
+The precision of acquired current measurements is mainly influenced by signal filtering, differences between phase-to-phase impedances, passive component tolerances, DC link capacitor ESR and correct measurement window setup.
 With inverter switching frequencies up to 20 kHz, the reconstructed phase current value maximum measured deviation at separate points did not exceed 20 %.
-At most of the acquired measurement points (> 90 %), the relative error was below 10 %.
-The achieved accuracy was lower at high switching frequencies and gradually improved with the frequency decrease.
+At most of acquired measurement points (>90%), the relative error was below 10 %.
+Achieved accuracy was lower at high switching frequencies and gradually improved with the frequency decrease.
 Hence, the indirect MDCS can be used in modern power supply and electrical drive applications.
-Moreover, it can be extended for multiphase and multi-level inverters.
-A more detailed analysis is given in [36].
+Moreover, it can be extended for multi-phase and multi-level inverters.
+The ICM implementation in a 3-phase 3-level inverter is specified in more details in [36].

-The dependency between the DC link and phase current waveforms can be used for costeffective single-sensor measurements.
-For converters with a prime number of phases, single DC link current sensor measurements can be used for phase current reconstruction within the whole duty cycle range.
-For converters with a composite number of phases, the limitations of duty cycle ranges will occur when using a single sensor, or a reduced number of DC link current sensors can be used to ensure operation within the whole duty cycle range.
+The dependency between the DC link and phase current waveforms can be used for a cost effective single sensor measurements.
+For converters with prime number of phases, single DC link current sensor measurements can be used for phase current reconstruction within the whole duty cycle range.
+For converters with composite number of phases, the limitations of duty cycle ranges will occur, when using a single sensor, or a reduced number of DC link current sensors can be used to ensure operation within the whole duty cycle range.

-Using an indirect DC link current measurement technique for a multi-phase DC converter with coupled inductors, the DC link current waveforms can be restored in good quality using a single current sensor with an operational amplifier circuit in converters with distributed DC link capacitors.
+Using an indirect DC link current measurement technique for a multi-phase DC converter with coupled inductors the DC link current waveforms can be restored in good quality using a single current sensor with an operational amplifier circuit in converters with distributed DC link capacitors.
 The accuracy of the proposed ICM method in multiphase DC/DC converters is adequate, phase current misbalance is well represented by the ICM sensing signal and the measurement error is well below 0.5 A in the wide operation range.
-Achieved precision in real operating conditions is sufficient for a current balancing controller implementation.
+Achieved precision in real operating conditions is sufficient for a current balancing controller implementation without any visible waveform or efficiency degradation.

 The proposed ICM technique is valid for single sensor or sensorless phase current detection in the multi-level inverters, using TDC or NDC sensing separately.
 The TDC and NDC waveforms can be restored using a single current sensor with 2 operational amplifier circuits, both forming a reliable MDCS technique, used for phase current reconstruction.
-The indirect MDCS has been verified using simulation and experimental results and has shown good current waveform quality, high precision, and immunity against disturbances.
+The indirect MDCS has been verified using simulation and experimental results and has shown good current waveform quality, high precision and immunity against disturbances.
 Hence, the indirect MDCS can be used in modern auxiliary power supply and drive applications.